Montenegro Digital Nomad Visa

 What Taxes Are Paid in Montenegro?

-The rate for the self-employed with an income of €8,400 – €12,000 is 9%.
-However, local municipalities may raise it to 13%.
-In the tourism and agricultural sectors, reductions to the minimum are possible.
-Entrepreneurs who open businesses in underdeveloped regions do not pay profit taxes for 8 years.
-The total amount of exemption does not exceed €200,000.
-The law does not apply to expat freelancers, who have not paid taxes since last year.
+The rate for the self–employed with income: 8,400 – 12,000 € is equal to 9%.
+However, local municipalities can raise up to 13%.
+In the tourism and agricultural sectors, it is possible to reduce to a minimum.
+Sole proprietors who have opened a business in lagging regions have not paid income taxes for 8 years.
+The total amount of the exemption does not exceed 200,000 €.

 Required Documents and Requirements